Let's get you started

 Beyond trade, the UAE's expanding legal, medical, and government sectors generate consistent demand for certified translation services.
 The Arabic-English language pair ranks among the highest-demand globally for commercial translation, and bilingual professionals who can bridge these two languages are particularly well positioned to capture high-value contracts in the region.

-What the Translation and Interpretation Business Licence Covers
+What the Translation and Interpretation Business License Covers

-The licence is categorised as Professional under a Business Licence type, reflecting the skilled, knowledge-based nature of the work.
-Activities that fall outside the ISIC 7490 miscellaneous professional services classification are not covered and would require a separate or additional licence.
+The license is categorised as Professional under a Business License type, reflecting the skilled, knowledge-based nature of the work.
+Activities that fall outside the ISIC 7490 miscellaneous professional services classification are not covered and would require a separate or additional license.

-This licence suits a wide range of professionals and businesses, including:
+This license suits a wide range of professionals and businesses, including:

 Setup Costs and Steps at Dubai South Business Hub Free Zone

-Dubai South Business Hub Free Zone offers 100% foreign ownership and zero personal income tax for licence holders, making it one of the more cost-effective jurisdictions for professional service businesses in the UAE.
-Typical setup costs include licence fees, registration fees, and visa allocation charges.
+Dubai South Business Hub Free Zone offers 100% foreign ownership and zero personal income tax for license holders, making it one of the more cost-effective jurisdictions for professional service businesses in the UAE.
+Typical setup costs include license fees, registration fees, and visa allocation charges.
 Because fee schedules are updated periodically, exact figures should always be confirmed directly with Dubai South before submitting an application.

 Flexi-desk and virtual office options are available, which significantly reduce facility overhead for solo practitioners or small teams starting out.
 There is no requirement for a dedicated physical translation office in the early stages of setting up, lowering the barrier to entry for individual professionals and boutique agencies alike.